tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 1. **Stability**: Select identifiers that will not change in value over time.
 2. **Non-Null**: Ensure that the chosen identifier attributes always have a value for every instance of the entity.
 3. **Avoid intelligent identifiers**: Intelligent identifiers are things like location names or people's names.
 Instead, opt for generic, descriptive, and non-sensitive identifiers.
 4. **Simplicity**: Prefer simple and straightforward identifiers over complex and composite keys.
-Using simple identifiers makes the database design more manageable and improves readability.
+5. **Substitute long composite keys**: When possible, replace long, composite keys (keys made up of multiple attributes) with single, simple keys.